All Episodes

 And our smokers, you're a big lover of our smokers, the turkey fryers.

-It allows people to take recipes that they love to do, but they typically don't want to do them because they're they're scared of them.
+It allows people to take recipes that they love to do, but they typically don't want to do them because they're scared of them.

 They've got that intimidation factor.

-I want to ask her why did you marry him?
+I want to ask her, why did you marry him?

-What what was the thinking behind this?
+What was the thinking behind this?

-Yeah, that before.
+Yeah, that beats me.

 I married way up, Sean.

-This is like way out of your league.
+Yeah, it's something way out of your league.

 Our son John got married.

-So we we've been very busy at MasterBilt.
+So we've been very busy at Master Built.

-We got a link up on my website, Hannity.com, and I'm just telling my audience, Master Build products, they're smokers, their butterbolt turkey fryer is the best you've ever had.
+And I'm just telling my audience: MasterBuilt products, smokers, their butterball turkey fryer is the best you've ever had.

 Yeah.

-Just about every retailer all over the country, Sean, from Sam's and Walmart, Home Depot, Lowe's, the sporting good stores, Bass Pro, Cabellas, Amazon, QVC.
+Just about every retailer all over the country, Sean, from Sam's and Walmart, Home Depot, Lowe's, the Sporting Good Stores, Bass Pro, Cabela's, Amazon, QVC has a digital product that we've got.

 You have your own website, masterbuilt.com, right?

-So we and we love the relationship here, Sean.
+And we love the relationship here, Sean.

-We've uh definitely built a great friendship and um Listen.
+We've definitely built a great friendship.

 I actually ordered one.